gchonggg/cse15l-lab-reports/lab-report-1.md

 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
-You will then be prompt to type in your password.
+You will then be prompted to type in your password.
 * Type in your full password and hit enter.

 ## Step 4: Run commands